 No matter how active a business’ social media activity is.
 It’s still likely that a primary social network will drive referral traffic (and even conversions!) to a website.

-Make use of the dashboard so that you can understand where which actions are coming from the major social medial channels.
+Make use of the dashboard so that you can understand where which actions are coming from the major social media channels.

 The social media dashboard is great for identifying what your company’s most effective social channel is (where you should be investing your social media effort), and for staying on top of your social referrals.

 While many eCommerce companies want to know how many visitors are going to a site, most are interested in the money being generated.
 It’s important to identify where sales are coming from, and capitalizing on that.